 DO NOT use filler values to indicate blank fields, such as “U”, “*”, “UNKNOWN”, or “N/A”, etc.

-Other qualitative data needed by MHCC to analyze the data will be collected via the MCDB Portal.
+Other qualitative data needed by the MHCC to analyze the data will be collected via the MCDB Portal.
 These data will be updated once a year.

 Each field will be analyzed for completion and accuracy, even those without threshold guidelines.
 Payors will be expected to provide explanations and plans for mitigation regarding fields which seem incomplete, as well as fields which demonstrate a trend of deterioration.